NUNAVATHKUMAR/github-slideshow/_post/0000-01-02-NUNAVATHKUMAR.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-"iam big fan of MS Dhoni" - Kumar nayak
+"iam big fan of MS Dhoni"
 Use the left arrow to go back!